danBhentschel/techio-linux-fs-101-blockdevice/markdowns/03_end/02_next.md

 ### Manpages

 Almost all Linux commands have well maintained documentation built right into the operating system.
-This information is called the Linux manual, and can be accessed from a linux command line via the `man` command.
+This information is called the Linux manpages (manual) and can be accessed from a command line via the `man` command.
 For example:

 ```
 man fdisk